-Agra is the kaleidoscope of historical hues showcasing the best of Mughal Era.
-The city possesses much-celebrated wonders of that ancient time, opening windows for all the history fanatics to travel back in time.
+Agra is the kaleidoscope with unique patterns of history showcasing the best of Mughal Era.
+Moroever, The city possesses much-celebrated wonders of that ancient time, opening windows for all the history fanatics to travel back in time.

-The city lives and breathes under the patronage of the Taj Mahal.
-But it is actually the people and lifestyle that portray the real vibe of this charming city on the Delhi to Rajasthan road trip.
+Furthermore, the city lives and breathes under the patronage of the Taj Mahal.
+However, it is actually the people and lifestyle that portray the real vibe of this charming city on the Delhi to Rajasthan road trip.

 Top places to visit in Agra: